jchips/jotter/README.md

 ## Changelog

+- 1.0.2 (2024-12-25, 6:12pm) - Fixed bug where cursor jumps to top of editor when typing quickly.
+Minor editor improvements.
 - 1.0.1 (2024-12-23, 8:22pm) - Export notes.
 Fixed a bug when moving notes.
 Minor improvements.
 - 1.0.0 (2024-12-23, 2:52am) - Users can edit folder titles, move folders/notes, and delete folders.
 - 0.2.3 (2024-12-22, 1:23am) - Added temporary sort for notes and folders.